Relativity and Black Holes

 I will use mathematics that is commonly taught in AP Calculus.
 If this is material you have gotten rusty on, I will remind you of the key results and their meaning as we use them, but at a pace that would be unmanageably fast if you have never seen the material before.

 We are going to use two texts.
-Very generously, Taylor, Wheeler, and Bertschinger have made PDFs of the textbooks we will be using completely free:
+Very generously, Taylor, Wheeler, and Bertschinger have made PDFs of their textbooks completely free:

 There will be problem sets due almost every class, limited only by how quickly I can assign, write solutions, and grade.
 The more problems you do the better.
 In addition to the problem sets and their solutions, there will be exams and exam solutions.
 To be organized, locate a three-ring binder and a three-ring hole punch, and file everything chronologically.
 Actually, reverse-chronological is the most convenient, because you then naturally open your binder to what you are currently working on.
 Problem sets should be neat and on standard 8 1/2 x 11 paper.
 Multi-page problem sets — and most will be multi-page — should be stapled.
 The nicest technical work is facilitated by engineering pads, such as these Roaring Spring Engineering Pads at Amazon (which are pretty expensive unless you buy by the case), and done with a mechanical pencil, a ruler, and an eraser at hand.